bhushan/league-simulator/docs/Information.md

 - PHP >= 7.2
 - MySQL
+- Laravel
 - Vue.js
-- HTML + Tailwind css
+- Tailwind css

 # Good to know notes

 - ## League Rules

     a.
-If team won : 3 points
+If team won : 3 points.

     b.
-If team draw : 1 point for each team
+If team draw : 1 point for each team.

     c.
-If team lost : 0 point
+If team lost : 0 point.

     d.
-GD : Subtraction between goals scored and goals conceded (i.e.  difference of <goals scored> - <goal conceded> in all matches)
+GD : Subtraction between goals scored and goals conceded (i.e.  difference of <goals scored> - <goal conceded> in all matches).

     e.
 2 matches per week: As most of the premier league matches are on saturday and sunday afternoons.

     f.
 League duration: It will be in a number of weeks.
 It depends on the number of teams.
-For e.g.,  If we have four teams then total number of matches played will be 6 (i.e. each team will play with other team twice [Home,Away match] ) that means there will be 3 weeks
+For e.g.,  If we have four teams then total number of matches played will be 12 (i.e. each team will play with other team twice [Home,Away match] ) that means there will be 6 weeks.

 - ## Data generation